 Establish where the lion’s share of your storage space will live.
 If you can’t identify one area, opt for strategically placed “mini-storage areas.”
 For instance, wall space can house built-in shelving.
 Storage goes beyond basic drawers.

 As a parent, you’ll thank me for suggesting you do this before incorporating any other element of the playroom designed in your mind’s eye!

-Not all items need be tossed into clear drawers (allowing visibility for the nonreaders) though this is the better option for smaller objects that need monitoring when in use.
-I am slightly crazy for this mini-library.
+Not all items need to be tossed into clear drawers (allowing visibility for the nonreaders) though this is the better option for smaller objects that need monitoring when in use.
+I am slightly crazy about this mini-library.
 A child can sit and reach and return a book with ease.
-Little one’s see books at eye level.
-It’s also compact and with its closing top, makes streamlining clean up a breeze.
+Little one sees books at eye level.
+It’s also compact and with its closing top, makes streamlining clean-up a breeze.

 Let’s talk about toy storage!
-Multi-purpose options like, again, this book rack/ toy chest is an excellent ways to assign placement for items that you want easily accessible.
-This way, they can be showcased for future revisits..
+Multi-purpose options like, again, this book rack/ toy chest are an excellent way to assign placement for items that you want easily accessible.
+This way, they can be showcased for future revisits.
 This way, they can be showcased for future revisits.